redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

 .. warning:: Currently, there is upgrade possibility from version 9 to version 10 only.

+.. warning:: Upgrading from version 11 to version 12 isn't supported via the tripleo-undercloud plugin anymore.
+Please
+     check the tripleo-upgrade plugin for 11 to 12 upgrade instructions.

 Undercloud Update
 ---------------------
 Update is discovering current Undercloud version and perform minor version update.